liziscurious/congenial-ghost/README.md

 -Player then can place another bet and play another round.

--If at any time, the player wants to take out a $100 loan from a cardshark nearby, they can continue playing, even if they were broke.
+-If at any time, the player wants to take out a $100 loan from a cardshark nearby, they can continue playing, even if they are broke.

 ## Programming path